BaiZeS/sqlserver2mysql/README.md

-# sqlserver2mysql
-Synchronize data fom sqlserver to mysql
+synco data from sqlserver to mysql by python running in background fo windows.

-use sqlserver and mysql, synchronize every 5 min.